Constructing Wadge classes: Level: basic facts

-We conclude this section with a simple lemma, which shows that classes of high level are guaranteed to have certain closure properties.
+We conclude this section with another simple result, which shows that classes of high level are guaranteed to have certain closure properties.
 Its straightforward proof is left to the reader.

 \begin{lemma} Let $Z$ be a space, let $\bG\subseteq\PP(Z)$ be such that $\varnothing\in\bG$, and let $\xi<\omega_1$.
-Assume that $\ell(\bG)\geq\xi+1$.
-Then $A\cap V\in\bG$ whenever $A\in\bG$ and $V\in\bD^0_{1+\xi+1}(Z)$. \end{lemma}
+Assume that $\ell(\bG)\geq\xi$.
+Then $A\cap V\in\bG$ whenever $A\in\bG$ and $V\in\bD^0_{1+\xi}(Z)$. \end{lemma}